Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection

 \subsection{Ablation Studies}

-\paragraph{Varying number of clients.} To evaluate how FedProTIP scales with the federated systems size, we conduct experiments with $5$, $10$, and $20$ clients.
-To ensure a consistent number of participants per communication round, we set the client sampling rates to $1$, $0.5$, and $0.25$, respectively.
-As shown in Table~\ref{table4}, FedProTIP consistently outperforms competing methods across all configurations.
-Increasing the number of clients typically leads to a decline in performance of all FCL methods due to greater data heterogeneity and reduced local diversity.
-However, FedProTIP remains robust in these settings.
-Its use of local gradient projection reduces interference between tasks during client updates, which helps mitigate forgetting and preserve accuracy.
+\paragraph{Varying number of clients.} To evaluate how FedProTIP scales with the number of clients in the federated system, we conduct experiments with $5$, $10$, and $20$ clients.
+To keep the expected number of participating clients per communication round constant, we set the client sampling rates to $1$, $0.5$, and $0.25$, respectively.
+As shown in Table~\ref{tab:num-client}, FedProTIP consistently outperforms competing methods across all configurations.
+Increasing the number of clients generally leads to performance degradation for all FCL methods, as it typically increases data heterogeneity and reduces local data diversity.
+Nevertheless, FedProTIP remains robust in these settings.
+The use of orthogonal gradient projection reduces cross-task interference during local updates, which helps mitigate forgetting and preserve accuracy.

-\paragraph{Effect of the projection threshold.} FedProTIP extracts core bases from feature representations using a layer-wise threshold $\epsilon_l$, which controls how many directions are retained per layer.
-We assess sensitivity to this parameter by varying $\epsilon_l \in [0.7, 0.9]$ across all layers on CIFAR100 (see Fig.~\ref{fig:threshold}).
+\paragraph{Effect of the projection threshold.} FedProTIP extracts core bases from layer activations using a layer-wise threshold $\epsilon_l$, which determines how many principal directions are retained at each layer.
+We assess sensitivity to this parameter by varying $\epsilon_l \in [0.7, 0.9]$ across all layers on CIFAR100 (Fig.~\ref{fig:threshold}).
 Results show that FedProTIP is largely insensitive to the threshold choice, maintaining stable accuracy across this range.
-However, very high thresholds preserve more directions from prior tasks, favoring stability but reducing plasticity, as fewer orthogonal directions remain for new tasks.
-This highlights a trade-off: moderate thresholds offer a better balance between preserving past knowledge and adapting to new tasks.
-Additional experiments on DomainNet and ImageNet-R (Appendix~\ref{app:threshold}) support these findings, showing consistent robustness alongside this stability–plasticity effect.
+Very high thresholds preserve more directions from previous tasks, improving stability but reducing plasticity because fewer orthogonal directions remain available for new tasks.
+This reflects the standard stability–plasticity trade-off: moderate thresholds provide a good balance between preserving prior knowledge and adapting to new tasks.
+Additional experiments on DomainNet and ImageNet-R (Appendix~\ref{app:threshold}) confirm this behavior and show consistent robustness across datasets.